 - (a) Density: Residential density shall be determined by a parallel plan that illustrates how the site could be developed as a conventional subdivision or site plan, meeting all applicable township and county zoning and subdivision requirements.
 The Township shall review the design and determine the number of buildable lots that could be feasibly constructed, taking into consideration any wetlands or other non-buildable land.
 This number shall be the maximum number of dwelling units allowable for the RPUD.
 Where the underlying zoning is multiple family, density shall be determined based upon the underlying zoning district and the definition of density.
 Where the Township Master Plan recommends a different zoning district that the current zoning, a rezoning of the underlying zoning district consistent with the Master Plan may be considered concurrently with the Residential PUD overlay. - (b) Dimensional Standards: The dimensional standards of the underlying zoning district shall be complied with, provided the lot area, lot width and setback requirements may be reduced with the resultant area preserved as open space.
 A table shall be provided on the site plan indicating the cumulative reduction in lot areas and the corresponding amount of open space being preserved.
 Wetland setbacks may not be reduced.
+The Planning Commission may approve an RPUD without public water and sewer provided all lots shall be at least one (1) acre in area and the requirements of the County Health Department are met.

-- (c) Open Space: All land within an RPUD that is not devoted to a residential unit, roadway or other improvement shall be set aside as common open space for recreation or conservation.
+(c) Open Space: All land within an RPUD that is not devoted to a residential unit, roadway or other improvement shall be set aside as common open space for recreation or conservation.
 The amount of open space shall be at least equal to the total area that proposed lots are reduced below the underlying zoning's minimum lot area; provided a minimum of twenty five percent (25%) of the site shall be open space.
 Common open space shall be planned in locations that are visible and accessible.
-The open space shall be planned in located to preserve significant natural features, central to the residents of the development, along the county road frontage, adjacent to adjoining residential or to connect open spaces throughout the development.
+The open space shall contain some form of active recreational facility such as a play-area.
+The common open space shall be located to preserve significant natural features, central to the residents of the development, along the county road frontage, adjacent to adjoining residential or to connect open spaces throughout the development.
 The open space along the exterior public roads shall generally have a depth of at least one hundred (100) feet, either landscaped or preserved in a natural wooded condition.
-The PUD agreement shall set forth open space protection measures as provided for in section 10.05.04. - (d) Cluster Option: The Planning Commission may approve an RPUD cluster housing project without public water or sewer to allow not more than a twenty-five percent (25%) reduction in the one (1) acre lot size requirement where it meets each of the following: - (1) The overall density is not less than one (1) dwelling unit per acre of land in the RPUD and that any reduction in lot size below one (1) acre shall be off-set with an equal corresponding amount of preserved upland open space to be included in accordance Section 10.03.01(d)(5). - (2) There are existing suitable soil conditions without restrictions for a conventional onsite system for both an active and reserve field that meet the requirements of the County Health Department. - (3) An open space cluster development shall result in a recognizable and substantial benefit, both to the residents of the property and to the overall quality of life in the Township.
-The benefits can be provided through site design elements in excess of the requirements of this Ordinance, such as extensive landscaping, unique site design features, preservation of woodlands and open space, particularly along major thoroughfares or lakes, buffering development from wetlands and shorelines, and provision of buffers from adjacent residential. - (4) The site shall preserve significant natural features such as woodlands, significant views, natural drainage ways, regulated or non-regulated wetlands, or natural corridors that connect quality wildlife habitats which would be in the best interest of the Township to preserve and which might be negatively impacted by conventional residential development. - (5) The proposed development shall be designed to create a cohesive neighborhood through a network of spaces such as parks and common open space areas for recreation and resident interaction.
-All open space areas shall be equally available to all residents of the development.
+The PUD agreement shall set forth open space protection measures as provided for in section 10.05.04.